robzolkos/claudinator/README.md

 - **app-sentiment-researcher** - Analyzes user sentiment for applications by researching negative feedback across forums, review sites, and discussions to identify pain points and improvement opportunities
 - **brainstormer** - Generates exhaustive ideation and research for app ideas, product concepts, or problem solutions with comprehensive lists of possibilities and features
+- **domain-availability-checker** - Checks domain name availability for .com and .ai extensions using whois lookups for specific domain lists
-- **domain-availability-checker** - Generates domain name suggestions and checks availability for .com and .ai extensions based on keywords or business descriptions
+- **domain-name-generator** - Generates creative domain name suggestions based on keywords or business descriptions using industry naming patterns
 - **twitter-expert-finder** - Identifies and analyzes influential Twitter users within specific industries or topics, discovering prolific tweeters who shape conversations in their domain

 ## Commands